amguenoun/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    map creates a new array while forEach doesnt

 2. What is the difference between a function and a method?

+    A method is a function that belongs to an object

 3. What is closure?

+    a function that can remember an outside variable and its lexical environment

 4. Describe the four rules of the 'this' keyword.

+    Global binding - this points to window object Implicit Binding - this points to the object to the left of the dot Explicit Binding - bind, call, and apply are used to change what this points to new Binding - this points to the object created by the new keyword and constructor function

 5. Why do we need super() in an extended class?

+    super creates an inheritance chain and passes along properties to the parent class

 ## Project Set up